 - After you’ve confirmed your balcony can handle the weight, select a couple of bigger container pots.
 Bigger container pots hold more soil and water for the plants.
 (The weakest point of any balcony is the middle, so keep the heavy pots around the perimeter.)

-- When added to the soil, water-saving granules increase its ability to absorb water, thus reducing the need to water as often.
+- When added to the soil, water-saving granules increase their ability to absorb water, thus reducing the need to water as often.
 A water ball or plant minder also holds a reservoir of water

 - Keep your watering can nearby.
 (Watering cans can also add some style to your balcony.
 Check out one of our favorites!).
-If you have access to a hose, of course this is faster.

 If your apartment has a balcony, take advantage of the space to bring a bit more calm and relaxation to your home and busy life.
 Start with just a few that require minimal upkeep.
 You can always add more.
 The colors, the smells, the taste — adding plants to your balcony will help liven up your space and maybe even your kitchen.